rhel-labs/instruqt/selinux-policy/02-selinux-logging/assignment.md

 Awesome. **WHERE**.
 Check.

 The **ausearch** command is used to search the audit.log file for various message types.
 Take a look at the command below.
-It uses the message argument to look for SELinux Policy Load events, the interpret argument to make the output more human readable, and --just-one to say give me only one result item.
+It uses the *message* argument to look for SELinux Policy Load events, the *interpret* argument to make the output more human readable, and *--just-one* to say give me only one result item.

 ```bash
 sudo ausearch --message MAC_POLICY_LOAD --interpret --just-one
 ```

+> Elements in the output that you should focus on are highlighted in red.
+Your output may be slightly different.

 You should see the output below.
 <pre class="file" style="white-space: pre-wrap; font-family:monospace;">----